Miniature Inverted-repeat Transposable Elements: Computational Assistance

 Software like FINDMITE use sequence entries of some average sized bp to identify MITE families.
-A MATLAB-based program called detectMITE can detect MITEs on genome wide scale and was tested on rice genome.
-Others like MUST and MITE-Hunter are also used for similar purposes.
+A MATLAB-based program called detectMITE can detect MITEs on a genome wide scale and was tested on the rice genome.
+Other tools like MUST and MITE-Hunter are also used for similar purposes.
 To characterize MITE families a toolkit has been developed called MITE Analysis Kit MAK by Yang and Hall.